 “So, cultivate some patience.
 Some patience and some scheduling will be required if you want to see the relationship through and you are committed to each other.
 Being able to physically touch your partner when physically distant from them is impossible, so the foundation needs to be even stronger.”

 Related Reading: 17 Signs There Is Someone Else In Your Partner’s Life

 Solutions for physical touch in long-distance relationships

-Having said that, it is possible that you have an end in sight but you still miss exchanging love with your partner through physical touch.
-It is possible that even if you could take out the time, you do not have the means to fly back and forth frequently.
+Having said that, it is possible that you have an end in sight but you still miss exchanging love with your partner through physical acts.
+It is possible that even though you could take out the time, you do not have the means to travel back and forth frequently.

-Having said all of the above, it is important to note that when talking about touch do not take any step outside the domain of the consent of the other person.
+Having said all of the above, it is important to note that when talking about touch, do not take any step outside the domain of the consent of the other person.
 The role of consent is unparalleled, even more so in the case of something like physical touch in relationships.
-Dr. Bhonsle says, “Physical touch is a way of giving the other person an opportunity to interact and engage with you, and vice versa but in a non-threatening and consensual way.”
+Dr. Bhonsle says, “Physical touch is a way of giving the other person an opportunity to interact and engage with you, and vice versa, but in a non-threatening and consensual way.”

 Physical touch by itself doesn’t make you fall in love.
 A love language entails our primary ways of communicating love to our significant others.
 For example, if your primary ways of expressing and receiving love are through physical touch and words of affirmation, you will appreciate it more when someone shows you their love through initiating physical touch with you and expressing to you in words how much you mean to them.
 It is important to improve communication so that you can learn each other’s love language.